A Preventable Risk for Your Family

 Symptoms of lead poisoning may be subtle and hard to detect.
 Over time, lead can cause permanent damage to the brain, blood, nerves, kidneys and reproductive organs in adults.

 In men, elevated blood lead levels can cause impotence, reduced sex drive, and reduced number, motility and normal development of sperm.
 This can reduce fertility and has been linked to miscarriages among partners and birth defects among children.
 In women, exposure to lead may reduce fertility and sex drive.

 Exposure to lead is measured with a blood test, which can be performed by your family doctor or clinic.
 The amount of lead in the blood is measured in micrograms of lead per deciliter of whole blood (ug/dL).
-The U.S. Centers for Disease Control and Prevention (CDC) has established guidelines about what blood lead levels pose health risks to adults and children
+The U.S. Centers for Disease Control and Prevention (CDC) has established a reference range of 5 ug/dL for lead in blood.

 The Occupational Safety and Health Administration (OSHA) has established lead standards for workers in general industrial and construction jobs.
 Both standards define minimum safety precautions that employers must provide for employees exposed to lead on the job.
 OSHA set 50 ug/dL as the blood lead level at which the worker must be removed from the work-related lead exposure.
 Until the blood lead level decreases to 40 ug/dL, workers may not return to the job.
 Contact Minnesota OSHA at (651) 284-5054 for copies of the lead standards for workers.

 - Lead smelting

 - Ammunition/bullet manufacture